sdlhappylin/V-Rising-Server-Docker/README.md

 ##### Use docker containder
     sudo docker run --name V-Rising-Server-Docker -p 9876:9876 -v /path/for/server-data:/vrising/.wine/drive_c/VRisingServer/server-data v-rising-server-docker

-#### 6. Copy ServerHostSettings.json and ServerGameSettings.json to /path/for/server-data
+#### 6. Copy Settings to /path/for/server-data
-#### 7. Refer to the [V Rising Dedicated Server Instructions](https://github.com/StunlockStudios/vrising-dedicated-server-instructions)  to modify the ServerHostSettings.json ServerGameSettings.json
+#### 7. Refer to the [V Rising Dedicated Server Instructions](https://github.com/StunlockStudios/vrising-dedicated-server-instructions)  to modify the ServerHostSettings.json ServerGameSettings.json in Settings
 ### Fork the respository and use GitHubActions
 #### 1. fork the respository
 #### 2. New respositry screte named CR_PAT and value is your github token